ThePrimeagen/vim-fundamentals/README.md

 ## CSV

 If you run `npm run csv`, a CSV will be generated with all the various lessons' frontmatter outputted to `public/lessons.csv`.
-You can change the path by changing the `OUTPUT_CSV_PATH` environment variable
+You can change the path by changing the `OUTPUT_CSV_PATH` environment variable.

+Another CSV will be output to `public/links.csv` where it pull all the links out of each lesson and put them into a CSV.
+This path can be modified by setting the `LINKS_CSV_PATH` environment variable.

 ## License